 When CCU is considering payment options, CCU staff may require financial documentation and analysis.
 This may consist of bank statements, income statements, verification of necessary living expenses and secured debts.

 12. What are the requirements for In-Person Visits to the CCU?

-In order to enter the building and conduct business with CCU, the customer must have one of the following valid forms of photo identification:
+To enter the building and conduct business with CCU, the customer must have one of the following valid forms of photo identification:

-- Driver’s License or Government Issued Photo Identification
+- Driver’s License or Government-Issued Photo Identification

 - U.S. Passport or Foreign Passport Card

 - U.S. Military Identification with Photo and Date of Birth